esatemre/voice-hero/apps/web/walkthrough.md

 A demo page is available at `http://localhost:3000/demo.html`.
 Make sure to replace `DATA-SITE-ID` with your actual project ID in the HTML file.

-The main landing page is at `http://localhost:3000/` and showcases the "Landing Voice Agent" branding.
+The main landing page is at `http://localhost:3000/` and showcases the "Voice Hero" branding.